History of Deportivo de La Coruña: 1996/1997: Rivaldo's year

 That month Deportivo threw away their title chances by taking just three points out of a possible fifteen.
 A Copa exit against Sevilla was avoided on penalties.
 The match at Real Madrid could have been a turn-around with Deportivo leading twice, but losing in the end (3-2).
 Depor's Copa exit at Espanyol and the 2–2 home draw against arch-rivals Celta were too much.
 The gap with Real Madrid had grown to fifteen points in less than two months and the Galicians were threatened by Real Sociedad and Atlético de Madrid for the European places.
 Toshack himself was openly flirting with Newcastle United.
 With the results not covering him anymore, his bad relationship with the squad (Flávio Conceição also had a row with him) and his almost catastrophic cooperation with Lendoiro, Toshack resigned.
 His relationship with the Riazor crowd was terrible.
-Two weeks after he had announced his departure, he had infuriated them during the home match against Bilbao.
+Two weeks after he had announced his departure, he had infuriated them during the home match against Athletic Bilbao.
 When Martins scored Depor's second goal (2-1) just before the break, he turned towards the crowd and shouted: “Now you will be applauding, hijos de puta…”.
 But that wasn't all, as Naybet made an obscene gesture and Rivaldo looked like wanting to throw his shirt at him.
 After the Copa match against Sevilla there was another such an incident.
 Earlier, Toshack was asked if there was a divorce between him and the crowd.
 “A divorce?
 To be divorced one first has to be married.
 And that never existed between me and the crowd.
 For a part of them, I’m responsible for all.
 But a moment arrives when I consider it to be enough”.

 Assistant coach José Manuel Corral was in charge when the team drew 0–0 against Atlético and didn't win for a seventh consecutive time.
 This match was the only one of Deportivo since its promotion to the Primera División in 1991 that was played outside of Riazor, but in Santiago de Compostela.
 After an earlier home draw with Tenerife (0-0, with Madar receiving a red card), referee Japón Sevilla was hit with a coin coming from the Riazor crowd.
 The Comité de Competición of the Spanish FA (RFEF) punished Deportivo with the closure of Riazor for one match, which was confirmed by the Comité de Apelación of the RFEF and the Comité Español de Disciplina Deportiva of the Consejo Superior de Deportes.
 But Deportivo didn't accept and went to ordinary justice: the Tribunal Superior de Justicia de Madrid.
 This is against FIFA rules and the club was threatened with punishment (like suspension from international football) if it would continue.
 In the end, Deportivo retreated.